- When is the application deadline for entering freshman?

 If old SAT: Critical reading and mathematics scores only

 Recipients are chosen by the Texas Exes scholarship selection committees each spring.
 Only students receiving scholarships will be notified via our scholarship application system.
 Most students selected to receive a Texas Exes scholarship will be notified throughout the months of April and May.
+(For details on the Forty Acres Scholars Program selection timeline, please see the FAQ section titled “Forty Acres Scholars Program Questions.”)

 All communications will go to applicant’s preferred email address.
 Students may insert numbers without country code or 555-555-5555.